-- Setting the storage credentials on Spectrum Connect allows you to add the IBM storage systems on the next step. - If the system management account is defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 91.
+• Setting the storage credentials on Spectrum Connect allows you to add the IBM storage systems on the next step.

-Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage system credentials" on page 79.
+Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage system credentials" on page 73.